 How to | Replace or Remove Invalid or Missing Data

 In data analysis, it is often necessary to clean a dataset before analyzing it.
 Data points with missing entries or that contain invalid values must be removed or replaced by some estimate.
-Mathematica provides a rich environment for this type of preprocessing.
+The Wolfram Language provides a rich environment for this type of preprocessing.

 It is common to use a particular symbol, string, or out-of-range number to represent missing information in a dataset.
-The Missing symbol is used for this purpose in Mathematica built-in data functions.
+The Missing symbol is used for this purpose in Wolfram Language built‐in data functions.

 The following gets the gross domestic product (GDP) for each country known by CountryData.
 The large output is suppressed by a semicolon ():